DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 ---
-title: Load Test Your Nuxt API With k6
+title: Load Test Your Nuxt API on Vercel With k6
-subtitle: Production-proof your Nuxt API by simulating heavy server load with k6
+subtitle: Production-proof your Nuxt API by simulating heavy server load
-description: One thing that you must take into account when building out an API is server load.
-Learn how to leverage k6 to test your Nuxt API!
+description: One thing that you must take into account when building out an API is server load and performance across multiple user connections.
+Learn how to leverage k6 to test your Nuxt API deployed on Vercel!
 category: Nuxt
-published: false
+published: true
 createdAt: '2021-03-22T23:22:29.628Z'
 ---

 ## Intro

 Recently, I have been delving into the full-stack side of Nuxt.js and seeing what it can offer in terms of building out a full-fledged API.
-By leveraging the [serverMiddleware](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-servermiddleware) property, you can create REST endpoints using **Express** all without leaving your project directory.
-That's awesome!
+By leveraging the [serverMiddleware](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-servermiddleware) property, you can create REST endpoints using **Express**, all without leaving your project directory.
+That's powerful!

-However, once your application begins to scale and your server/database is put under a more strenuous load, you need to ensure that your API will remain **performant** for your users.
+However, once your application begins to scale and your server and database are put under a more strenuous load, you need to ensure that your API will remain **performant** for your users.
 You don't want to be losing potential visitors/revenue if your app goes down!
 It's important to catch these performance regressions ***before*** it's too late!

 Thankfully, there is a tool out there that lets you simulate heavy workloads and multiple concurrent user connections.
 Enter [k6](https://k6.io/)!